 Purchasing real estate with a Solo 401(k) Plan is essentially the same as purchasing real estate personally.

-- Set-up a Solo 401(k) Plan with the IRA Financial Group.
+- Set-up a Solo 401(k) for real estate with the IRA Financial Group.

 - Identify the investment property.

 - Purchase the investment property with the Solo 401(k) Plan – no need to seek the consent of the custodian with a Solo 401(k) Plan since you serve as Trustee and Plan Administrator.

 - Title to the investment property and all transaction documents should be in the name of the Solo 401(k) Plan.
 Documents pertaining to the property investment must be signed by you as Trustee.